Instacart Review: Is Instacart Worth the Cost in 2021?

 Your shopper will notify you if they need to make a substitution, and most shoppers are pretty responsive if you need to make a last-minute adjustment to your order.
-Once your order has been paid for – Instacart shoppers are given a prepaid debit card to use at checkout – you’ll get a notification for that too.
+Instart shoppers are given a prepaid debit card to pay for your order, and you’ll receive a notification when they checkout.

-After your order has been delivered, you can adjust the tip.
+You can adjust the tip after your order has been delivered.
 I like this option because I’ve had some shoppers really go out of their way to make sure I get exactly what I want, and I like to tip them a little extra.

 How to make the most with Instacart